- Erich Seamon

 - Led Python-focused scientific discovery sessions for students involved in ecological and agricultural research at the University of Idaho.

 Project Management Experience

 - Led technology project teams for academic, private sector, and government.
 Developed and implemented the City of San Francisco’s first Enterprise GIS program across 65 city agencies.
-PMP and GISP certified.
+Currently PMP and GISP certified.

 - Strong presenter and conveyor of technology outcomes to both leadership and customers.
 Presented GIS technology topics for private firms as well as many conferences (ESRI, GITA, URISA, AGU).